badrianiulian/diduino/README.md

 The principle of the XL6009 regulator was discussed [in this video](https://youtu.be/bcgiW_VbnP0 "Youtube link")

 Fixes are provided by Vali.
-I just compiled them ˆ_ˆ
+I just compiled the PC GUI ˆ_ˆ